London Film Festival, 2012-10-21

 Instead of taking the money and selling out, Trapero has taken what budget his status as a film-maker now entitles him to and he’s put it up on the screen.
 White Elephant is a big film aimed squarely at the domestic Argentinean market.
 It addresses Argentinean problems, though with a universality that means it translates.
 Does it top Carancho as his best film?
 I don’t know.
 But it is by a long way his most ambitious.

-A Sirkian drama set in the shantytown of Buenos Aires, it has a big cast, a wide geographical field of operations and mighty themes.
+An epic drama set in the shantytown of Buenos Aires, it has a big cast, a wide geographical field of operations and mighty themes.
 It kicks off with two scenes that use immense sound – in one a man is in an MRI scanner as it clicks and bangs away.
 Scene two cuts to a boat growling ominously as it heads up river.
 And in comes Michael Nyman’s soundtrack, a beautiful plaintive Morricone-esqe thing faintly tinged with the mournfulness of the brass band.

 Into the world of Father Julián and Luciana enters Father Nicolás (Jeremie Renier), a refugee from the up-river village we’ve seen wiped out by banditos.
 He’s in a state of shock, angry, confused, aware of the fact that Darín’s way, the Lord’s way, of turning the other cheek has just resulted in the extermination of an entire village of his flock.

 Don’t worry, this isn’t a film full of speeches like that.
 Instead Trapero gives us beautifully composed shots and scenes, bravura camerawork à la Scorsese (one tracking shot into a meth lab is straight out of Goodfellas).
-This is a good looking film for sure.
+This is a good-looking film.
 And just to make sure we don’t get bored while the film expatiates on the nature of faith, goodness, religion (both official and magical), Trapero takes us ever further into the heart of the slums, all the while building on plot arcs straight out of Douglas Sirk.
 Julián is dying of some brain malignancy, we have learned early on.
 Nicolás, a young good looking man of Daniel Craig aspect, is increasingly tempted by the ravishing Luciana.
 Secrets.
 Melodrama.

 And to top all that Trapero gives us the big finish that the film has by stealth been working towards – the budget spent on catching a conflagration in the slums that looks so naturalistic that it must have been shot at some demonstration that got out of hand, surely?